efrj/cowsay-ruby-sinatra/README.md

 git clone https://github.com/efrj/cowsay-ruby-sinatra.git

+2. Go to the directory you just cloned

 ``cd cowsay-ruby-sinatra``

-2. Copy the .env-example file and save as .env
+3. Copy the .env-example file and save as .env

 ``cp .env-example .env``

-3. Build the Docker image:
+4. Build the Docker image:

 ``docker-compose build``

-4. Run the container:
+5. Run the container:

 ``docker-compose up``

-5. Access the application in your browser at [http://localhost:4567](http://localhost:4567).
+6. Access the application in your browser at [http://localhost:4567](http://localhost:4567).

 ## Personalization